zapabob/ROCm/docs/conceptual/gpu-isolation.md

 Even programs that don't use the ROCm runtime, like graphics applications using OpenGL or Vulkan, can only access the GPUs exposed to the container.

-## GPU Passthrough to Virtual Machines
+## GPU passthrough to virtual machines

 Virtual machines achieve the highest level of isolation, because even the kernel of the virtual machine is isolated from the host.
 Devices physically installed